SGSMI.ORG

 https://www.thoughtco.com › ... › History & Culture › Genealogy › Tips & Tutorials

-From a German word meaning "ancestor table," an ahnentafel is an ancestor based genealogy numbering system. ...
+From a German word meaning "ancestor table," an Ahnentafel is an ancestor based genealogy numbering system. ...

-Ahnentafel charts use a standard numbering scheme which
+Ahnentafel charts use a standard numbering scheme which makes it easy to see—at a glance--

-is related to the root individual, as well as ...
+how a specific ancestor is related to the root individual, so...
 The mother's number is double, plus one.

 2. No X Matches - What does it mean? - Family Tree DNA Forumsforums.familytreedna.com/showthread.php?t=35856